MathieuBecane/ooak-data-case/README.md

 # Linear dataset price estimation

 A working pipeline that measures a company's Linear workspace and turns it into a priced dataset estimate, without a human ever reading the data and without an API key ever travelling by email.
-Built as a case study for Ooak Data.

 ## How it works

 The founder receives a link and opens an intake page hosted on Render.
 They create a read-only Linear API key and paste it into the page.
-The Flask application uses that key to query the Linear GraphQL API, paginating through every ticket including archived ones, and computes aggregate metrics in memory.
+The application uses that key to query the Linear PI, paginating through every ticket including archived ones, and computes aggregate metrics in memory.
 It then posts those aggregates to an n8n webhook, which appends a single row to a Google Sheet.
 The founder sees a confirmation and is told to revoke the key.

 The API key lives in the Flask process memory for the duration of the scan and goes no further.
 It never reaches n8n, the Sheet, or any log.
 Only the seventeen aggregate metrics leave the application.